qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 Make Samples light half brightness when loaded and full brightness while playing

+Make shift and gue gain change all 16 samplers pregain

 #### Padmodes

 The pad mode buttons have 3 different states.